SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/05 - Selection - Elif Statements.md

 Python checks these conditions **in order, from top to bottom**.
 As soon as it finds a condition that is `True`, it runs that block and **skips the rest**.

+_Note: When using an_ `elif` _block, it is completely optional to also include an_ `else` _block.
+The_ `else` _block will effectively function as a defualt if none of the conditions are_ `True`_, but in many situations you will not need a default to fall back to._

 ## Top-to-Bottom Execution Is Critical

 Once a condition is matched, Python stops checking the remaining conditions.
 This means the **order of your conditions matters**.

+The following is an example of a common beginner mistake:
 ```python
 number = 5